Path of Exile 2 Stash Tabs Explained

 Flask Stash Tab

-While it costs only 40 Points, it’s not something we’d recommend getting unless you have plans to also play Path of Exile 1.
+While it costs only 40 Points, it’s not something we’d recommend getting unless you have plans to also play Path of Exile 1 where there is a larger variety of flasks.

 Gem Stash Tab